keziyi-buct/TRNN/README.md

 Python example.py

 to run the code.
 It is important to note that you need to make sure that the relative path to the code is in the current OpenSA folder.

+5、Regarding the parameter configuration of the training process, we train with a GPU graphics card with 24GB of memory, if your graphics card does not have enough memory to support the experiment, an error will occur.There are no CPU requirements, but high-performance hardware will speed up the training process.